Difficult Bible Quiz about the Bible Persons.

 c.
 David.

-He played the lyre (Harp).
+He played the lyre (harp).

 David often played for King Saul to soothe him.